jweber/WcfClientProxyGenerator/README.md

 #### OnException
 Like [OnBeforeInvoke and OnAfterInvoke](#onbeforeinvoke--onafterinvoke), but for exceptions.
-Allows you to configure an event handler that is called if a service method call results in an exception, such as a communication failure or a FaultException originating from the service.
+Allows configuring an event handler that is called if a service method call results in an exception, such as a communication failure or a FaultException originating from the service.
 Configuring this event handler will not affect to the exception that is thrown to user code.